hpssjellis/my-gitpod-of-openthread/pre-compiled/platformIO/README.md

 Install visual studio code https://code.visualstudio.com/ or use this gitpod

+Check out the folders that have a main.cpp and the .pio folder sturcture with a .hex file

 This folders and files are for platformIO instant upload of hex files with the corresponding main.cpp file (main.cpp just their for reference).